Swiatek Brushes Aside Gauff To Win Second French Open Title - UrduPoint

 She has now won all three of her career meetings with Gauff, who was playing in her first major final.

-Gauff will now turn her attention to Sunday's doubles final, where she will face home favourites Caroline Garcia and Kristina Mladenovic alongside compatriot Jessica Pegula.
+Gauff will now turn her attentions to Sunday's doubles final, where she will face home favourites Caroline Garcia and Kristina Mladenovic alongside compatriot Jessica Pegula.

-Swiatek improved her remarkable record in the finals, having won her last nine on the WTA Tour.
+Swiatek improved her remarkable record in finals, having won her last nine on the WTA Tour.

 The 18th seed found herself 3-0 and a double break down just 16 minutes into the match, as Swiatek's powerful backhand helped her win a lengthy third game on her fifth break point.